antarctica/lantern/README.md

 2. alter the affected indexes in the `records_unpublished` table [1]
 3. setup the *Published catalogue* `flask csw setup published`
 4. alter the affected indexes in the second table [2]

-**Note:** These steps will be performed automatically, or mitigated by fixing the upstream PyCSW package, in future.

 [1]